Alexander Homan

 Once inside, they come to a small vestibule with walls completely reclaimed by vines.
 Ahead is a simple stone slab that once was an ornate door but has since been worn down by weather and time.
 The door easily opens when Goldna shoves it aside.

 As they move deeper into the ground level complex (above which towers the other three levels of the ancient Ki'Nau pagoda) Goldna, in the front of the line, is attacked by flying snakes.
-She dodges the attack as more snakes fly at her, during which time Rhime leaps past Pil, Zeth and Lis, jabbing one of her arrows into one of the snake with her hands and at the same time setting her hunter's sights on another one of the snakes.
+She dodges the attack as more snakes fly at her, during which time Rhime leaps past Pil, Zeth and Lis, jabbing one of her arrows into one of the snakes with her hands and at the same time setting her hunter's sights on another one of the snakes.
 Goldna then moves to strike back at the snakes with her scimitar, but fumbles in the process.
 Another one of the snakes goes to strike at Goldna but is stopped by a parry from Goldna's scimitar.
 Zeth, pushing past his comrades, squares up to one of the flying snakes and swings his short sword at it, missing it by a hair.
 Another one of the snakes flies over Zeth, striking him with its fanged mouth and causing him much pain as the mild venom additionally damages him.
 Pil pushes past Goldna and makes his attack on the snakes but misses.
 Lis slashes at the snake attacking Rhime, cleaving it half.
 He then sends his dancing shortsword into the air, tossing it at the flying snake between Pil and Goldna.
 Rhime skips around everyone through the narrow ruinous hallway into the round chamber from which the flying snakes emerged, nocking an arrow in her longbow and loosing it directly into one of the flying snakes, killing it instantly.
 She sets her hunter's mark on another one of the snakes.
 Goldna strafes around one of the snakes, hovering next to Zeth having just bit him.
 Swinging her scimitar twice, she misses with the first swing but then with her second swing slices the flying snake in half.
 Zeth turns around to slice at the snake behind him with his sword, steel meeting reptile flesh as the flying snake hisses in aggression.
 He thrusts his sword at the snake, piercing his center section.
 Zeth then slices up, hitting the snake's vital point and killing it.

 After brushing themselves off and making sure no one is gravely injured, Rhime investigates a solid metal door in the northmost corner of the round chamber.
 Goldna walks over and explains that the key is hidden in a northwestern part of the first floor of this dungeon.
 Zeth and Pil jeer at Lis, making him uncomfortable.
 They straighten up and Goldna walks past them.

 The group continues north back through the main corridor and past another slab door that opens quite easily.
 The door opens to another short and narrow hall that ends at yet again another door.
 Goldna kneels down to fiddle with a contraption that then makes a quick and loud BOOM sound.
-The door opens and as Goldna steps through she catches the parts of a booby trap the she'd set before, but notes that the trap has already been triggered and reset up to appear as though it was untouched- tho it has been- but by what, she cannot say.
+The door opens and as Goldna steps through she catches the parts of a booby trap that she'd set before, but notes that the trap has already been triggered and reset up to appear as though it was untouched- tho it has been- but by what, she cannot say.

 Cracks and holes in the temple walls let in a good deal of mid-morning sunlight.
 However, it's still dim light inside.